Begawan Guru

 oung students at Begawan Guru's Learning Centre, working together on a creative project.

-Begun in 2000 as a free kindergarten inside Begawan Giri Estate, Begawan’s education initiative is founded on the belief that all children deserve a quality education, regardless of their socio-economic status.
-Over more than 20 years, the initiative grew from a small kindergarten into a weekend community club in Sibang, and then into a dedicated learning centre in Melinggih Kelod, with its own progressive curriculum and perspective on community education.
-The core aim of the initiative is to empower children from Bali’s rural villages to break cycles of poverty through education.
+Begun in 2000 as a free kindergarten within the Begawan Giri Estate, Begawan’s educational initiative was founded on the belief that all children deserve access to quality education, regardless of their socio-economic background.
+Over more than two decades, the initiative evolved from a small kindergarten into a weekend community club in Sibang, and later into a dedicated learning centre in Melinggih Kelod, with its own progressive curriculum and approach to community education.
+The core aim of the initiative was to empower children from Bali’s rural villages to break the cycle of poverty through education.

 Begawan Guru students learning about nature and sustainability through hands-on activities.